TrezaSelamu/team-colaboration/README.md

 > Add at least 2 questions new developers would ask when they decide to use your project.

 - **[Question_1]**
+How do I set up the environment and prerequisites?
   - [Answer_1]
+New developers often want clear instructions on setting up the development environment.
+They may ask about required software, libraries, databases, and any specific configurations needed to run the system.

 - **[Question_2]**
+What are the key features and functionalities of the system?
   - [Answer_2]
+Developers would likely inquire about the system’s capabilities.
+They’ll want to know what tasks the system can handle, such as room reservations, guest check-in/check-out, billing, and staff management.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->